JasonLocklin/Dissertation/Prisms/Methods.md

 patients were unable to return for the second phase of the experiment because of extenuating circumstances, and a third participant was removed from the study because of extensive cerebellar damage.
-The remaining six patients completed the task.
-The group had a mean age of tk (), and 4 were right handed.
+See table [tbl:Prisms] for demographic data on the remaining patients.
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
 All patients were tested at least 19 months post-stroke.
 One participant was not able to perform the spatial working memory task (giving a single response to all trials), and was therefore removed from that component of the analysis.

 TODO: [tbl:Prisms] goes about here.
 Caption: Table (a), above, includes demographic information for the patients, as well as